Magnetic properties of {M$_4$} coordination clusters with different magnetic cores (M=Co, Mn): Theoretical and experimental analysis

 In Figure \ref{PDOS} the DOS of the two molecules projected on different atoms of the complex (PDOS), is reported.
 The PDOS of Mn ions is characterized by a single spin population, due to the almost complete filling of the spin-up $3d$ electrons.
 In Co, instead, majority and minority spins are present, according to the more-than-half filling of the $3d$ orbitals.
 The oxygen atoms display a different PDOS depending on the group they are attached to.
 In particular the states of the bridging oxygen atoms O$_\textrm{B}$ partially overlap with the states of the magnetic ions, with larger extent for the seven-coordinated ones (M$_{1,2}$) in the majority-spin component and with the six-coordinated ones (M$_{3,4}$) in the minority spin component.
 This overlap, which appears to be slightly more intense in \{Mn$_4$\}, is responsible for the coupling between magnetic ions via superexchange interaction mechanism.\cite{LaunayVerdaguer}

 For both complexes, the O$_\textrm{A}$ atoms are characterized by majority spin states in the [$-3,-1$]~eV energy range and minority states centered around $-2.5$~eV, with a moderate overlap with the metal atoms in both cases.

 We can therefore conclude that they contribute to the magnetic coupling between metal centers with a similar strength.

 The hybridization with states of the ligands is also responsible for the charge transfer from the magnetic ions to the nearby atoms.
-In the molecular complexes, Mn and Co atoms display a number of electrons smaller than the valence of the isolated atom, as reported in Table~\ref{tab-charge} in term of the net atomic charge.
+In the molecular complexes, Mn and Co atoms display a number of electrons smaller than the valence of the isolated atom, as reported in Table~\ref{tab-charge} in term of the net atomic charge, i.e. they donate electron charge.
 This reduction of charge is larger for the two metal ions bound to the pyridine-diimine group (M$_{1,2}$) with respect to the 6-coordinated magnetic atoms in the same molecule (M$_{3,4}$).
 Moreover, the percentage of lost charge is larger in \{Mn$_4$\} ($\sim 25\%$) than in \{Co$_4$\} ($\sim 22\%$), according to the larger hybridization with the sourrounding coordination groups.
 The oxygen atoms act as electron acceptors in both molecules.
 The maximum charge transfer is toward the bridging oxygens that acquire 0.60 and 0.68 electrons (mean values) in \{Mn$_4$\} and \{Co$_4$\}, respectively.
 For O$_A$ atoms the absolute values of the acquired charge ($\sim 0.4 e$) are similar in the two complexes.
-N atoms participate to charge transfer by donating electrons, with a slightly larger fraction in \{Mn$_4$\}($\sim 0.29e$) than in \{Co$_4$\} ($\sim 0.21e$).
-The comparison between the two molecules shows a more relevant charge withdraw for Mn than for Co atoms.
-On the basis of the results reported by Kampert {\textit et al.} \cite{Kampert09}, that relate the charge withdrawing towards the ligands to the strength of the magnetic interaction in the complex, we can conclude that also the analysis of Mulliken charges confirms that the antiferromagnetic coupling is larger in \{Mn$_4$\} than in \{Co$_4$\}, supporting the experimental finding.
+N atoms participate to charge transfer towards the ligands by donating electrons, with a slightly larger fraction in \{Mn$_4$\}($\sim 0.29e$) than in \{Co$_4$\} ($\sim 0.21e$).
+On the basis of the results reported by Kampert {\textit et al.} \cite{Kampert09} the charge withdrawn from the [M$_4$O$_4$] core (by the ligands) is inversely proportional to the strength of the magnetic interaction within the complex.
+For both complexes, the analysis of Mulliken charges predicts that the [M$_4$O$_4$] core acts as a donor, with 2.45 and 3.43 electrons donated in the Mn and Co case, respectively.
+Therefore, we expect that a stronger antiferromagnetic coupling in \{Mn$_4$\} than in \{Co$_4$\}, supporting the experimental findings.